YU-Zhejian/art_modern/deps/labw_slim_htslib/Readme.md

 - All files unused in `htscodecs` are removed.
 - Support for external HTSCodecs and OpenSSL (For calculating MD5) are removed.

 This modified `htsib` can process local BAM files at relative high speed.
 You may read more about `htslib` at [here](http://www.htslib.org/).
-You may find deprecated Makefile and its CMake adapter at [`_deprecated`](_deprecated).

-## Known Bugs in CMake System

-- Cannot stop build even if shared libraries can not be found.